GSA/resources.data.gov/pages/_resources/inventory-data-gov-guide.md

 resource_name: Inventory.data.gov Guide
 slug: inventory-data-gov-guide
-description: Details on how to get started with using inventory.data.gov, from creating a user account to using its features to mange datasets and export data.json.
+description: Details on how to get started with using inventory.data.gov, from creating a user account to using its features to manage datasets and export data.json.
 source: inventory.data.gov
 category: Skills development